cleancodelover/remoting/README.md

 ### To Review a Book

 - On the book details page, there is a text area at the bottom.
 Type your review and click "Submit."
+You will need to login or signup to be able to carry out this action.
 Your review will be displayed immediately.

 ### To Rate a Book

 - On the book details page, find the rating stars located in the middle of the page.
 - Click on a star to rate the book.
 For example, clicking the first star will record a 1-star rating, the second star will record 2 stars, and so on up to 5 stars.
+You will need to login or signup to be able to do this.

 ### To Sign Up